mpdairy/elm-component-updater/README.md

 message and `Updater` will take care of the rest.

 This library makes using nested components easy and efficient.
-It should encourage the creation and sharing of re-usable, decoupled, components.
+It should encourage the creation and sharing of re-usable, decoupled components.
 It also allows for some really nice abstractions, like the `Many` component (shown as in examples far below), which lets you easily